SNodeC/snode.c/README.md

     -    The base class  `core::socket::stream::SocketContext` needs a `core::socket::stream::SocketConnection`  to handle the physical data exchange.
 Thus, we have to pass the pointer to the `core::socket::stream::SocketConnection` to the constructor of the base class `core::socket::stream::SocketContext`.

-The base class `core::socket::stream::SocketContext` provides some *virtual methods* which can be *overridden* in an concrete `SocketContext` class.
+The base class `core::socket::stream::SocketContext` provides some *virtual methods* which can be *overridden* in a concrete `SocketContext` class.
 These methods will be *called by the framework* automatically.

-#### Echo-Server SocketContext
+#### Echo-Server `SocketContext`

 For our echo server application it would be sufficient to override the `onReceivedFromPeer()` method only.
 This method is called by the framework in case some *data have already been received* from the client.
-Nevertheless, for more information of what is going on in behind the methods `onConnected()` and `onDisconnected()` are overridden also.
+Nevertheless, for more information of what is going on in behind, the methods `onConnected()` and `onDisconnected()` are overridden also.

 In the `onReceivedFromPeer()` method, we can retrieve that data using the method `readFromPeer()`, which is  provided by the `core::socket::stream::SocketContext` class.